jagottsicher/breakthrough/docs/whitepaper.md

 #### Abstract
 A pseudo-windows-like interface for posix compatible operating systems written in C.
-Alternative zu windowsmanager in graphikmodes.
-Man kann sich das vorstellen, wie eine version von window3.11 auf textbasis, aber mit allen features, die ein aktuelles modernes Gui mitbringt.
-Alle Welt will Graphik und Schnick-Schnack, aber In unix/linux-umgebungen auf dem Terminal wollen die Admins eine weniger fancy aber eine effiziente und effective Umgebung, die eine schnelle Ausführungsgeschwindigkeit hat, resourcenschonend arbeitet, sicher und reliable ist und sich flexible an den workflow des benutzers anpassen lässt.

-Man stelle sich vor, dass man via SSH eine Terminalsitzung/shell zu seinem POSIX-kompatiblem Betriebsystem öffnet.
-Man erweitert die Shell zum Vollbild und startet breakthrough auf der console.
-Nach kurzer Initialisierung erscheint eine aufgeräumte Oberfläche von ca 211 Columns x 59 Lines (angenommen bei 1920 x 1080 px) .

-Mit der Maus den Cursor zum unteren Ende fahrend öffnet sich eine einfache verschiebbare Taskbar, die die PID einiger Prozesses anzeigt zusammen mit dem Namen von Anwendungen.
-Mouseover lässt zuätzliche Informationen in einer "Bubble" erscheinen, wie den Pfad der Anwendung.
-Man kann Fenster öffnen, die Minimierungs-, Maximierungs- und Schließen-button haben, ebenso wie eine Titelleiste und einem Suchfeld daneben, das sich auf eine Suche nach regulären Ausdrücken verwenden lässt und natürlich file-globbing und eine context-senstive Suchvorschläge (defauklt: locate) anbietet.
-Dazu gibt es einfache anklickbare Felder für Optionen, Ansichteinstellungen usw.
-Dropdown-Menus öffnen sich und Radiobuttons funktionen ebenso wie einfach switches.
+Imagine that you open a terminal session/shell to your POSIX-compatible operating system via SSH.
+You expand the shell to full screen and start breakthrough on the console.
+After a short initialization a tidy surface of approx. 211 Columns x 59 Lines (assumed at a resolution of 1920x1080 px) appears.

+Moving the cursor to the bottom opens a simple sliding taskbar that shows the PID of  processes along with the name of applications.
+Mouseover displays additional information in a bubble, such as the path of the application.You can open windows that have minimize, maximize and close buttons, as well as a title bar and a search box next to it that can be used to search for regular expressions and of course offers file-globbing and a context-sensitive search suggestion (default: locate).
+In addition, there are simple clickable fields for options, view settings, etc. Dropdown menus open up and radio buttons work as well as simple switches.
+You can open windows that have minimize, maximize and close buttons, as well as a title bar and a search box next to it that can be used to search for regular expressions and of course offers file-globbing and a context-sensitive search suggestion (default: locate).
+In addition, there are simple clickable fields for options, view settings, etc. Dropdown menus open and radio buttons function as well as simple switches.

-Die Titelleiste selbst zeigt den aktuellen Pfad an.
-Man kann den Pfad markieren undin die Zwischenablage kopieren, richt-click and hold makes too long paths start scrolling instead of showing an abbreviated version like "/etc/this/or/.../many/others/".
-Nice: if you move the coursor up or down while keeping right button pressed down you can speedup and slow down the scrolling.
-Useful for long paths. the segment of the path shown stays this way until you move the window of refresh it.
-With double-clicking into its field OR selecting it with <TAB>-key and <ENTER> kann man den angezeigten Teil editieren.
-Mit Drücken der Entertaste wechselt der Scope des Fenster in den neuen Pfad.
-Das Fenster zeigt den inhalt des aktuellen Pfades – bei Bedarf scrollbar.
-Eine Seitenlleiste mit Baumansicht lässt sich links einblenden und bei Bedarf kann man ein Informationsfenster einblenden lassen, das zusätzliche Informationen wie Pfad, Besitzer, Gruppen und permissions (editierbar) anzeigt.
-Die Darstellungs der ORdnerinhalte lässt sich über die gleichen Optionen wie "ls" abrufen.
-Alternativ tippt man "ls -alF" in ein Befehlsfeld, das sich unterhalb der Fensterleiste öffnen lässt.
-Dort lassten sich auch Anwendungen, die man auch der Konsole ausführen kann wie Midnight Commander, top/htop oder iptraf, starten und im Fenter ausführen.
+The title bar itself shows the current path.You can select the path and copy it to the clipboard, right-click and hold makes too long paths start scrolling instead of showing an abbreviated version like "/etc/this/or/.../many/others/".
+Nice: if you move the cursor up or down while keeping right button pressed down you can speedup and slow down the scrolling.
+Useful for long paths.
+The segment of the path shown stays this way until you move the window or refresh it.
+With double-clicking into its field OR selecting it with <TAB>-key and <ENTER> you can edit the shown part.
+By pressing the Enter key the scope of the window changes to the new path.
+The window shows the content of the current path - can be scrolled if needed.
+A sidebar with tree view can be shown on the left side and if needed an information window can be shown, which shows additional information like path, owner, groups and permissions (editable).The display of the folder contents can be accessed using the same options as "ls".
+Alternatively, one types "ls -alF" into a command field that can be opened below the window bar.
+Here you can also start applications that can be executed on the console ,like Midnight Commander, top/htop or iptraf, and execute them in the window.

-Die Fenster lassen sich (auch mit der Maus) touch und freely move around on the Desktop.
-Der Desktop ist simple und erscheint leer, aber soll die möglichkeit geben, Funktionen auszuführen, die sich ohne Fenstermanager nur schwer oder gar nicht erreichen lassen.
+Windows can be touched (even with the mouse) and freely move around on the desktop.
+Corners follow the mouse pointer to the desired position to show the size of the window to be moved.
+The desktop is simple and appears empty, but should give the possibility to execute functions that are difficult or impossible to reach without a window manager.

+#### Why?

+If you think - as I do - that you would like to work in such an environment and enjoy the speed and reliability of a SSH session, the convenience of a quasi-windows-like environment and all that completely remotely if you want, then join and let's make it a reality.

+The idea is to create a modern TUI and access your POSIX-compatible environment with ease, while benefiting from the experience of developing modern operating systems that focus on graphical user interfaces.
+You won't just have the best of both worlds, but of all possible worlds.
+Ultimately, this won't be just a window to your computer or a convenient TUI, but a revelation, an epiphany and a complete breakthrough to the best features your terminal can offer - locally or remotely.

+Want to imagine more read on, else skip to the introduction

 ##### an Example of a use case